gigawatts/KringleCon2020/conversations.md

 The package wrapper Santa used is reversible, but it may take you some trying.

 Good luck, and thanks for pitching in!

 ...

+### Shinny Upatree to Santa

+Hiya hiya, Santa!

+Hey, there's issues going on with the tag generator in the Wrapping Room.

+...